 Developing A Quick Release.
 Practice getting off your shots as quick as possible.
 One-time shots are very effective and can be easily practiced with the Pass Maser.

 Roll Your Wrist.
 Roll wrist over when you shooting to increase velocity and accuracy.
-See the Gyro Ball Wrist Exerciser for great ways to increase wrist and hand strength.

 Hit the net.
 Always put the puck on the net because missing is a missed opportunity for you and your teammates.
 Practice shooting on an official size net such as the Hockey Goal, Backstop & Corner Target Kit to improve your shots on goal percentage.